Moinești: History

 First mentioned in 1467, the locality was listed among the Moldavian villages on the Bawer map of 1783.
 A târg was first attested in this location in 1832; it had 188 houses and 588 inhabitants.

 In 1921, Moinești was designated a comună urbană ("urban commune"), with its own coat of arms and local administration, but a step short of being considered a city.
 It became a municipality in 2002.
 The 2011 census counted 20,855 inhabitants.
+At the 2021 census, the city had a population of 19,728.

+There are two secondary schools in Moinești: the Spiru Haret Theoretical High School and the Grigore Cobălcescu Technical College.

 Economy

-The area around Moinești is rich in natural resources such as petroleum, natural gas, salt and timber.
-Between the years 1950s and 1980s Moinești experienced a steady economic growth thanks to the large petroleum extracting industry.
-After 1990, however, following the nationwide industry privatization Moinești's economy changed dramatically, at some points reaching level of unemployment of over 20%.
+The area around Moinești is rich in natural resources such as petroleum, natural gas, salt, and timber.
+From the 1950s to the 1980s, Moinești experienced a steady economic growth thanks to the large petroleum extracting industry.
+After 1990, however, following the nationwide industry privatization, Moinești's economy changed dramatically, at some points reaching level of unemployment of over 20%.